ssproessig/ClearCaseHelper/README.md

 # ClearCaseHelper #
-A collection of some clearcase helpers I found usefull.
+A collection of some clearcase helpers I found useful.

 ## ct-update-changelog ##
 ### Description ###